InvestingProperty

 As an example, if you were looking to buy a £100K property, you’d need it to generate at least £4K annually to cover enough of your outgoings to make it work.

-Any would be investor in UK property should be aware of the house price to earnings ratio.
+Any would be property investor should be aware of the house price to earnings ratio.
 This describes how many times the average annual UK income is needed to buy the average UK house.

 There’s quite a big school of thought out there that suggests that number tells us a great deal about house values in the UK.